 Here are three to sector ETFs to consider if former Vice President Joe Biden becomes President Joe Biden.

 Or any ETF heavy on Amazon AMZN for that matter, but we'll highlight the Consumer Discretionary Select Sector SPDR XLY because it's the largest ETF tracking this sector and it has a 22.76% weight to the e-commerce giant, or more than 1,000 basis points above the weight assigned to its second-largest holding.

 Here's the bottom line on XLY, assuming Biden wins: There's a perception that Trump is overtly hostile to Amazon by way of his stance on immigration and that stance would, obviously, change with Biden in the White House.
 That said, Amazon performed well when President Obama was in office and since Trump arrived in the White House, so investors may not want to depart XLY if Biden loses.

 Communication Services Select Sector SPDR (XLC)

-Trump's Amazon hostilities likely pale in comparison to those he aims at Alphabet (NASDAQ:GOOG) and Facebook (NASDAQ:FB), two stocks that combine for more than 45% of the Consumer Discretionary Select Sector SPDR's roster (NYSE:XLC).
+Trump's Amazon hostilities likely pale in comparison to those he aims at Alphabet GOOG and Facebook FB, two stocks that combine for more than 45% of the Consumer Discretionary Select Sector SPDR's roster XLC.
 XLC as a Biden play is where his running mate, Sen. Kamala Harris (D-CA) could come into play.

 Harris “cultivated relationships with the tech industry during her past tenure as district attorney of San Francisco and attorney general in California,” according to S&P Global Market Intelligence.
 “The vice presidential contender has also sided with tech firms on issues such as net neutrality and taken a stance far less severe than Sen. Elizabeth Warren's call to break up Big Tech.”